Roger Chillingworth: The Shadow Behind the Scarlet Letter

 3. The Role of Isolation

-Isolation is key here in Chillingworth’s descent.
+Isolation has a big impact in Chillingworth’s descent.
 Separated from society, he becomes increasingly self-centered, focusing solely on his revenge.

 Frequently Asked Questions